microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     Register-AzureADPasswordProtectionProxy -AccountUpn 'john.doe@<domain_name>.onmicrosoft.com'
     ```

-17. In the same Windows PowerShell console session, run the following to register the Active Directory forest (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant) if you get a login prompt, use **john.doe** account again:
+17. In the same Windows PowerShell console session, run the following to register the Active Directory forest (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant) if you get a login prompt, use **john.doe** account again.
+Neither of these commands will display any output if they execute successfully.

     ```pwsh
     Register-AzureADPasswordProtectionForest -AccountUpn 'john.doe@<domain_name>.onmicrosoft.com'